 You can view the entry list at any time by going to the Indiana Trail 100 website, clicking Entry/Registration/magnifying glass icons for the 100 mile and 50 mile races, respectively.
 Or click on the link below.

-3) Waiting List – Since the 2015 Indiana Trail 100 has reached its combined limit of 360 runners, we have created a waiting list.
+3) Waiting List – Since the 2015 Indiana Trail 100 has reached its combined limit of 360 runners, we currently have a waiting list.
 The runners will be placed on the waiting list in the order they sign up; the first on the waiting list will be the first to take the place of someone that drops out.
-As of the week of 2/8, we have over 20 people on the waiting list.
-There is no way to know how many people on the waiting list will make it into the race.
-To register for the waiting list, please enter online through the Indiana Trail 100 website, under Entry/Registration - see attached link below: Waiting List

 Please note that there are NO REFUNDS and NO TRANSFERS for anyone dropping out.

 4) ) Pacers – If anyone wants to pace and is looking for a runner to help, please contact Jerry Diehl at email@example.com.
 This might be a good solution for people that don’t get into the race as an entrant but still want to be part of the event.
 If you’ve never run a 100 miler before, pacing is great training to go through the night with a runner plus you’ll make a friend for life.